 The selection of sentries sets the stage for the power management phase.
 In this phase, the non-sentry motes alternate between sleep and wakeup states.
 A mote in the sleep state conserves power by disabling all processing, including those that are related to communication and sensing.
-We have proposed and implemented two different schemes to control the sleep-wakeup cycle.
-Now we discuss the pros and cons of these two schemes to clarify some practical issues
+We have proposed and implemented two different schemes, namely proactive and reactive controls, to regulate the sleep-wakeup cycle.
+We adopt the reactive solution in the final design.
+In this section, we discuss the pros and cons of these two schemes to justify our design decision.

-In the first implementation, which we call proactive control (Figure 4), the sentry mote sends out sleep beacons periodically.
+In the first implementation, which we call proactive control (Figure 5), the sentry mote sends out sleep beacons periodically.
 A non-sentry mote stays awake until it receives a beacon from its sentry mote, signaling the non-sentry mote to sleep for a certain duration of time.
 Upon receiving the sleep beacon, the non-sentry mote makes a transition to the sleep state and remains in that state for the specified amount of time.
 It wakes up when the timer expires and repeats the process by waiting for the next sleep beacon.
-Since neighboring non-sentry motes are likely to receive the same sleep beacon, their sleep-wakeup cycle proceeds in a lockstep fashion.
+Since neighboring non-sentry motes are likely to receive the same sleep beacon, their sleep-wakeup cycle proceeds in a lock-step fashion.
 The regular synchronization of the non-sentry motes with their respective sentries is beneficial in two ways.
 First, it allows multiple motes to receive the same beacon, and obviates the need to send out individual sleep beacons to put each non-sentry mote to sleep.
 This reduces the message overhead.
 Second, since motes in a neighborhood are all awake at the same time, the correlated sleep-wakeup cycle helps improve the tracking efficiency.